Black background with white uppercase text that says 'YVONNE' in a thin serif font.

 Close-up of a black background with white stylized text reading '\Y/'.

-Yvonne Wang is an art writer and the Singapore Desk Editor for ArtAsiaPacific.
-She contributes regularly to leading international publications, with writing appearing in Frieze, The Art Newspaper, Art SG, The Culture Story, Asia Art Archive’s IDEAS Journal, Art & Market, among others.
-In addition to commissioned essays for exhibition catalogues and artist books, she moderates public conversations with artists and curators.
+Yvonne Wang is an art writer, curator, and producer, as well as Singapore Desk Editor at ArtAsiaPacific.
+She has written for Frieze, The Art Newspaper, Art SG, The Culture Story, Asia Art Archive’s IDEAS Journal, and Art & Market.
+Her work spans criticism, curatorial writing, and public programmes, from commissioned texts to moderating conversations with artists, curators, and cultural practitioners.

-Alongside her editorial and curatorial practice, she advises select art platforms and institutions across the Asia-Pacific, drawing on over a decade of experience in strategic communications and cultural positioning.
+Alongside her writing and curatorial work, she advises select art platforms and institutions across the Asia-Pacific on strategic communications and cultural positioning, and serves on LASALLE’s Industry Advisory Group for Art Histories and Curatorial Practices.

 She holds an MA in Asian Art Histories from Goldsmiths, University of London, and an MSc in Politics and Communication from the London School of Economics.
-This interdisciplinary training informs a practice attentive to systems, power, and the material conditions shaping contemporary art.
+Her interdisciplinary training informs a practice attentive to systems, structures, and the material conditions shaping contemporary art.

 Services